-Call us to schedule a free case evaluation with one of our experienced Las Vegas DUI defense attorneys.
+Call us to schedule a case evaluation with one of our experienced Las Vegas DUI defense attorneys near you.
 We can consult

 Las Vegas Defense Group is a 6-lawyer defense team that has helped hundreds of clients have their DUI charges reduced to reckless driving or dismissed altogether, and to keep their driving privileges intact.
 To read more about specific topics, go to our section on Nevada DUI offenses A to Z.

 What are the penalties for a 1st time DUI in Nevada?

 - $400 to $1,000 in fines plus court costs;

 - 8-hour DUI School (which can usually be done online);

 - Attendance at a Victim Impact Panel (such as MADD);

 - 2 days to 6 months in jail time (usually the judge suspends the jail sentence or orders 48 to 96 hours of community service); and

 - A 185-day driver’s license revocation (though it may be possible to get a restricted license with a breath interlock device)